-The Quaternary period began about 1.8 million years ago (1,800,000 years ago).
-It is still going on today – we live in the Quaternary period.
+The Quaternary period began about 1.8 million years ago (1,800,000 years ago), coming after the Tertiary.
+The Quaternary is still going on today – we live in the Quaternary period.
 So far, it’s a much shorter period than the others.

 At the beginning of the Quaternary period, early people in Africa were already using stone tools.
 The climate was mostly on the cooler side, with ice ages coming and going every forty thousand years or so.
 There were big ice caps at the North and South Poles, as there are today.
 Among the bigger mammals were saber-toothed tigers, mammoths and mastodons, small ancestors of horses, and wolves.